-The aim of the EYLF is to extend and enrich children’s learning from birth to five years, and through the transition to school.
-It helps educators give young children a foundation for future success in learning, and opportunities to maximise their potential.
+The aim of the EYLF is to extend and enrich children’s learning from birth to 5 years and through the transition to school.
+It helps educators give young children a foundation for future success in learning and opportunities to maximise their potential.

 Used with the EYLF, Foundations for Success helps educators implement a holistic program that extends and enriches learning for Aboriginal and Torres Strait Islander children in their early years.